-OR.
-SYLVIA MOORE: Well, I am probably one of many, if not all, Indigenous parents who had experiences of children coming home from public school with something that was either omitted, or it wasn't accurate or something that upset them very much.
-And, as a parent, I teach what's missing, I re-teach what needs to be changed and what my own children knew while they were attending public schools, that things that they were being taught wasn't always accurate.
+17 DR. SYLVIA MOORE: Well, I am probably one of many, if not all, Indigenous parents who had experiences 18 of children coming home from public school with something 19 that was either omitted, or it wasn't accurate or something 20 21 that upset them very much.
+And, as a parent, I teach what's missing, I re-teach what needs to be changed and 22 what my own children knew while they were attending public 23 24 schools, that things that they were being taught wasn't always accurate.
+25

-1 So, I filled in those spaces, changed what 2 they were teaching, and also looked out for them as they 3 had their own experiences of racism, very overt racism in 4 public schools and those micro-aggressions that we talk 5 about in that hidden curriculum.
-So, it wasn't as 6 tangible, not something that you could necessarily report, 7 but it was there and we knew it.
-And, non-Indigenous 8 teachers or school administrators didn't necessarily see it 9 or understand it.
+1 So, I filled in those spaces, changed what they were teaching, and also looked out for them as they 2 had their own experiences of racism, very overt racism in 3 4 public schools and those micro-aggressions that we talk about in that hidden curriculum.
+So, it wasn't as 5 6 tangible, not something that you could necessarily report, 7 but it was there and we knew it.
+And, non-Indigenous teachers or school administrators didn't necessarily see it 8 9 or understand it.

-MS. FANNY WYLDE: And, I believe through that experience with your own children, you offered the classrooms or the teachers of your children to offer some teachings into their classroom.
-Can you share how that experience was?
+10 MS. FANNY WYLDE: And, I believe through 11 that experience with your own children, you offered the 12 classrooms or the teachers of your children to offer some 13 teachings into their classroom.
+Can you share how that 14 experience was?

-of my approaches as well, to get in touch with the teachers and to offer to go in and teach or do activities with the children, offer resources.
+15 DR. SYLVIA MOORE: Right.
+So, that was one of my approaches as well, to get in touch with the teachers 16 17 and to offer to go in and teach or do activities with the 18 children, offer resources.
 And, how that was received always just depended on the individual.
-Some people appreciated that and want to know more, want to be teaching things that are accurate and do not have omissions in them, and others were perhaps a bit more hesitant to accept any kind of offer that way and felt that they were teaching what was laid out in the curriculum and didn't need anything else loaded onto that.
+Some people 19 20 appreciated that and want to know more, want to be teaching 21 things that are accurate and do not have omissions in them, and others were perhaps a bit more hesitant to accept any 22 kind of offer that way and felt that they were teaching 23 24 what was laid out in the curriculum and didn't need 25 anything else loaded onto that.